-- The linear layout of the High Street and the topography of the area, with the hill sloping down northwards, provides for long views, particularly from the Station area down, through the main shopping area, to the northern end of the town centre.
-Views looking up the hill to the south are dominated by the taller buildings around the station.
-Figure 4 shows views to and within the area. - Long views of Trinity Church tower and spire from Throwley Road are only possible because of the earlier demolition of two buildings on the end of the western terrace and the subsequent creation of the town square.
-The spire can also be seen from the corner of Carshalton Road and the High Street and is a key historic landmark building in the town centre. - Good views of both Trinity Church and Sutton Baptist Church are gained when travelling along Cheam Road.
+- 3.12 Long views of Trinity Church tower and spire from Throwley Road are only possible because of the earlier demolition of two buildings on the end of the western terrace and the subsequent creation of the town square.
+The spire can also be seen from the corner of Carshalton Road and the High Street and is a key historic landmark building in the town centre. - 3.13 Good views of both Trinity Church and Sutton Baptist Church are gained when travelling along Cheam Road.
 Together the churches indicate an important entrance to the town centre when approaching from the west.
-Sutton Police Station performs a similar function on the eastern side of the High Street, although only for pedestrians as the introduction of the one-way road system means vehicles now pass the building on the way out of the centre. - The location of the historically important Barclays Bank and Cock and Bull pub buildings on the corner of junctions allow longer views than would otherwise be obtained.
+Sutton Police Station performs a similar function on the eastern side of the High Street, although only for pedestrians as the introduction of the one-way road system means vehicles now pass the building on the way out of the centre. - 3.14 The location of the historically important Barclays Bank and Cock and Bull pub buildings on the corner of junctions allow longer views than would otherwise be obtained.
 This allows a good view of all storeys and of the decorative features on the Barclays building, particularly when viewed up hill, from the north.